Frequently Asked Questions (FAQ) about the "LIVE555 Streaming Media" libraries

 rtcpGroupsock.changeDestinationParameters(serverAddress, 6667, 255);

-For "testAMRudioStreamer", "testMPEG4VideoStreamer" and "testWAVAudioStreamer", however,
+"testH265VideoStreamer", and "testWAVAudioStreamer", however,

-the built-in RTSP server is manditory.
+the built-in RTSP server is mandatory.
 Why?

 codec-specific parameters that are communicated to clients out-of-band, in a SDP description.